zyl120/Naloxone_Safety_Kit/user_manual/software_installation_manual/README.md

         pip3 install Adafruit-DHT

 ### Step 3.19: Install Google Text-to-Speech Library
 - When there is no internet connection, the system needs to use the speaker to call for help.
-Since an alarm like a fire alarm will drive people outside of the building, a text-to-speech (TTS) engine is used to synthesize the alarm to sound like human speaking.
-The synthesized alarm will then be saved as an mp3 file.
+Since an alarm like a fire alarm will drive people outside the building, a text-to-speech (TTS) engine is used to synthesize the alarm to sound like human speaking.
+The synthesized alarm will then be saved as a mp3 file.
 To install the TTS engine, run the following command in the terminal window:

         pip3 install gtts